xinwenfu/GenCyber/README.md

 1. Do not turn on firewall if not explicitly instructed
 2. Turn off the virus <a href="https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960">real time protection</a>
 3. Do not mess up the host and play with only VMs
-4. Meet the door of the Fox Dining Hall at 1pm going back to Cyber Range
+4. Meet at the door of the Fox Dining Hall at 1pm going back to Cyber Range